aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### isAutoSort {#isAutoSort--}

-Indicates whether the specified PivotTable field is automatically sorted.
+Indicates whether the items of this PivotTable field are automatically sorted.

 ```javascript
 isAutoSort : boolean;